ArchipelagoMW/Archipelago/docs/world api.md

 Keep in mind that entrances and locations implicitly check for the accessibility of their parent region, so you do not need to check explicitly for it.

 #### An important note on Entrance access rules:
-When using `state.can_reach` on an entrance access condition, you must also use `multiworld.register_indirect_condition`.
+When using `state.can_reach` within an entrance access condition, you must also use `multiworld.register_indirect_condition`.

 For efficiency reasons, every time reachable regions are searched, every entrance is only checked once in a somewhat non-deterministic order.
 This is fine when checking for items using `state.has`, because items do not change during a region sweep.